mikesterific/Portfolio-Quest/memory-bank/tasks.md

 ## Requirements
 - [ ] Player can progress by repeating a clear loop:
   - [ ] Defeat or avoid enemies to approach a target station
-  - [ ] Take down the station’s shield by firing at it
+  - [ ] Take down the station's shield by firing at it
   - [ ] Dock with the station once shields are down
   - [ ] Undocking spawns +3 additional enemies (per newly unlocked station)
-- [ ] Track unlocked stations; consider a station “unlocked” after the first successful dock
+- [ ] Track unlocked stations; consider a station "unlocked" after the first successful dock
 - [ ] Repeat loop until all stations are unlocked; emit completion event and show UI message
 - [ ] Maintain steady performance (≤ 10 enemies concurrent; 60 FPS)